 You can skip to individual sections that are hyperlinked below that explain various aspects of how to best use your iPad for working.
 Otherwise, get that cup of tea ready and scroll on through…

-Even though the first iPad launched in 2010, in six short years Apple has done its best to not only ensure millions of people buy one, but also confuse most of those people with its tangled product line.
+Even though the first iPad launched in 2010, in eight years Apple has done its best to ensure not only that millions of people buy one, but also that it confuse most of those people with its tangled product line.
 Air, mini, 3, what?
 You may not even be entirely sure which iPad you have.

 Luckily, that doesn't matter.
-Whether you're still on the first iPad (unlikely but possible) or the latest iPad Air 2, all the advice in this article and subsequent click throughs will apply to you.
-Just make sure that if you're looking for physical accessories that you go for ones that are definitely compatible with your model.
+Whether you're still on the first iPad (unlikely but possible) or the latest iPad 9.7in (2018), all the advice in this article and subsequent click-throughs will apply to you.
+Just make sure that if you're looking for physical accessories, you get ones compatible with your model.

 Here is the full range of iPads that Apple currently offers (though older models are available from the Apple's Refurbished iPad Store).
 Click on each one for the Macworld review.

 For most of us these days in order to get our work done we need a decent Internet connection.
 Web browsing and emailing depend on it for a start.
 Depending on where you’re working, this will usually depend on having a Wi-Fi connection.

 If you have an iPad with cellular capabilities (or are looking to buy one), you will be able to connect to the Internet using a 4G/3G connection, providing your SIM is registered to a network provider.
 This feature comes in handy when you don't have Wi-Fi network easily available.
 Some retailers that offer iPads with cellular contracts are Carphone Warehouse, Vodafone, O2, EE, and Three Mobile.

 A Wi-Fi only iPad can obviously stay connected at work or at home, but what about when you’re out and about?
 Provided you have a smartphone with a data plan, you can use your phone as a hotspot and connect your iPad to it for remote working.

 Here's our guide on how to create an iPhone hotspot.

 In a similar fashion, you can also get a mobile Internet connection by purchasing a Mi-Fi hotspot.
 Mi-Fi, short for Mobile Wi-Fi, allows you to connect multiple devices to a single 4G router.
 See: Mi-Fi hotspots explained over at PC Advisor.

 If you’re using your phone or Mi-Fi to go online, you’ll probably want to be wary of how much data you’re using.
 Here's how to stop running out of data on your iPhone.

-Here’s our guide to iOS 10, which contains useful tips and tricks to help you improve your workflow.
+Here’s our guide to iOS 11 and earlier which contains useful tips and tricks to help you improve your workflow.

 However, many mainstream cloud services such as Google Drive integrate well into the file systems of PCs and Macs, so you can still organise files as normal and yet access them from multiple devices.